-Students who register for 12 or more credits or their equivalent are considered full-time students and pay all full-time tuition and fees.
-The tuition and fee schedule, effective with the fall 2004 semester, is subject to change at the discretion of the College.
+Students who register for 12 or more credits or their equivalent are considered full-time students and pay all full-time tuition and fees schedule, effective with the fall 2006 semester, is subject to change at the discretion of the College.
 Registration is complete only upon full payment of tuition and fees.